tuhinkairi/tuhinkairi/README.md

 - 👨‍💻 All of my projects are available at [https://tuhinkairi.pythonanywhere.com/](https://tuhinkairi.pythonanywhere.com/)

-- 💬 Ask me about **React, Redux, Flask, Express, Hugging Face, TF.**
+- 💬 Ask me about **NEXT.js, React, Redux, Flask, Express, Hugging Face, TF.**

 - 📫 How to reach me **tuhinkairii@gmail.com**